List of Desperate Housewives characters: Austin McCann

 Austin McCann (Josh Henderson) is Edie's troubled teenage nephew.
-When Edie catches him trying to break into her house, she lets him stay with her for some time instead of going to Mexico like he was planning to, since he fought his mother's boyfriend, but she chose her boyfriend instead of Austin.
-He is instantly attracted to Julie, and they spend some time playing cat and mouse but begin a relationship after both being held hostage by Carolyn Bigsby.
-In episode "No Fits, No Fights, No Feuds", Julie gives up her virginity to Austin.
-Shortly afterwards, it is revealed that Austin has been sleeping with Danielle Van De Kamp.
-Austin plans to break it off with her to keep Julie from finding out, but it ends with Danielle threatening to reveal their relationship to Julie if Austin quits having sex with her.
-However, the next episode, Edie and Susan catch Austin and Danielle having sex and, at the end of the episode, Susan tells Julie about Austin and Danielle, which end Julie's relationship with Austin and her friendship with Danielle.
-Austin gets a job at the Scavo Pizzeria, but is fired by Lynette for smoking marijuana on the job.
-Tom hired him back because "teenage girls think he's hot...he'll bring in all the high school girls and half the men's chorus."
-Later on he discovers that he got Danielle pregnant just when he managed to mend his relationship with Julie.
-Orson tells Austin he would need to leave town.
-Although Austin refused, Andrew pointed out that sooner or later he would just hurt Julie again.
-Austin agreed to leave.
+When Edie catches him trying to break into her house, she lets him stay with her for some time instead of going to Mexico like he was planning to.
+He is instantly attracted to Julie, and they begin a relationship after both being held hostage by Carolyn Bigsby.
+However, it is revealed that Austin has also been sleeping with Danielle Van De Kamp, who blackmails him into continuing the affair.
+However, when Edie and Susan catch Austin and Danielle having sex, Susan tells Julie, which ends their relationship.

+Later, he discovers that he got Danielle pregnant just when he managed to mend his relationship with Julie.
+Orson tells Austin he needs to leave town.
+Although Austin initially refuses, Andrew points out that sooner or later he would just hurt Julie again, and Austin agrees to leave.